JeffAMcGee/www/content/underscore-any.md

 The line I'm going to look at comes from the `_.any()` method in the underscore.js library.
 Why am I focusing on this line?
 I found and fixed a bug on that line about a year ago.
+While it seems like a simple task, several important Javascript pitfalls show up in this one line.

 It started out, like many web development problems do, with the observation that a feature worked everywhere except Internet Explorer.
 The `_.any()` method was always returning false in IE 8.
 For those of you who don't know, the `_.any()` method calls a callback on every element in a list.
-If the callback returns true for any of the elements, then any returns true.
+If the callback returns true for any of the elements, then `_.any()` returns true.
 On modern browsers, underscore makes the native method [`array.some`](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Array/some) do all the heavy lifting, but on older browsers, like IE 8, underscore uses its